-Frank Campanaro, CEO of Trillacorpe Construction, shares how he led his company through a 15 month federal investigation that should have put them out of business.
+Frank Campanaro, CEO of Trillacorpe Construction, steered his company through a 15-month investigation that almost put it out of business.

 00:00 Frank Campanaro: My name is Frank Campanaro.
 I am the CEO of Trillacorpe Construction, which is a federal military contractor.
 We're a business that is generally owned, operated and staffed by veterans or patriots.